ColourlessSpearmint/Mantis/devlog.md

 When I coded the first few classes and functions, I was being very careful and intentional and professional.
 Then I started to get bored.
 I started coding faster and subsequently started making actual progress.
-It almost immediately devolved into a disorganized and haphazard shantycode.
+It almost immediately devolved into a disorganized and haphazard shanty code.
 I'll fix it next time, maybe.

 All of today's code was written manually, and it shows.
 Claude is better at nice code than I am.